 Preparing for embryo transfer

-On the day of the embryo transfer our patients may want to bring some music to listen to or a photo from a favorite vacation, as well as a small pillow from home and some warm socks.
+On the day of the embryo transfer our patients may want to bring some music to listen to, as well as a small pillow from home and some warm socks.
 Patients are advised not to drink coffee or soft drinks before the transfer.
 The patient should let us know if they have a cold, cough or allergy, as they may need a cough suppressant.
-They will be asked to arrive at our clinic with their bladder at least half full as this will enable us to better visualize the uterus with the abdominal ultrasound.
+They will be asked to arrive at our clinic with their bladder at least half full as this will enable us to better visualize the uterus with the abdominal ultrasound

 Directly before the embryo transfer, the embryologist will confirm the patient's identity.
 This is one in a number of measures we take to ensure the safety of our patient's embryos.